75. What’s that mean?

 © 2024 Robert Sickles

 When I was very little, I got my milk and cookie ready and put on my Mouseketeer ears in front of the TV set, because it was time for the Mickey Mouse Club!
 I knew that on each day of the week a different variety feature was coming on the show.
-At the start, in a big song and dance number, the emcee would tell us what day it was, and announce it was Special Guest Day or whatever.
-“Hey kids, it’s (Tues)day, do you know what that means?!”
+At the start, in a big song and dance number, the emcee would tell us what was going to be on the show, such as Special Guest Day or whatever.
+He would start with “Hey kids, it’s (Tues)day, do you know what that means?!”
 My answer to his question was always “No, what does it mean?”
 I must have been reluctant to sing along with the kids on TV, thinking I was being funny.
 Or maybe I was a philosopher even then.

 Nowadays, a certain TV production company’s on-screen logo is a picture of a boy pointing at a tree on a distant hill, and the kid’s voice asks, “What’s that mean?”
 Stupid question?
 Impertinent?
 No, to me it's thought provoking.
 But I believe my answer is still “I don't know.”
 Sure, I get that it’s a reference to the crafts of script writing and cinematography, how they endeavor to make a story flow out of filmed images.
 But gosh, what does a tree mean?
 Yeah, yeah, and if it falls in the forest and no one's there, does it make a sound?